Deuos/SwiftySaas-Documentation-React/docs/README.md

 Welcome to SwiftySaas

-Here's a quick overview of the boilerplate.
-Once you have access to the SwiftySaas Boilerplate Github Repostirary, clone the projects on to your workspace.
+Once you have access to the SwiftySaaS Boilerplate download link, download the zipped file and unzip it.

-##### Step 1: Download the Source Code
+Step 1: Download the Source Code

 ```
 cd Frontend
 npm install
+npm run dev

 cd Backend
 npm install
+npm run start
 ```

 This will install the neccessary packages for the website to work.